safesploitOrg/openwrt-install-er605v2/README.md

 1. **Backup MTD Partitions** (Recommended):
    - Backup your MTD partitions.
 For more details, follow this guide: [OpenWRT Backup Guide](https://openwrt.org/docs/guide-user/installation/generic.backup?do=#create_full_mtd_backup).

+   - Use `backup_mtd.sh` and copy the backups to an external flash drive or TFTP.

 2. **Download the Necessary Files**:
     - SSH into the router and execute the following commands to download the required files: